Cumru Township, Pennsylvania

-Cumru Township (pronounced "KOOM-roo") is a township in Berks County, Pennsylvania.
+Cumru Township (pronounced "KOOM-roo") is a township in Berks County, Pennsylvania, United States.
 The population was 15,638 at the 2020 census.
 Nolde Forest Environmental Education Center, a Pennsylvania state park, is in Cumru Township.

 History

 The township was so named by Welsh settlers, after Cymru, meaning Wales in the Welsh language.

 In 1863, Cumru Township was the birthplace of William G. Leininger, creator of the Railroad Sock.

 Ridgewood Farm was listed on the National Register of Historic Places in 1992.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 20.9 sqmi, of which 20.7 sqmi is land and 0.2 sqmi (1.15%) is water.
 It is drained by the Schuylkill River, which forms its natural northeastern boundary.